 Update 25 November 2012

 I've built up the output amp on a piece of prototyping board, dead bug style.
 Despite all the dire warnings in the datasheet for the LMH6703 about pcb layout, it works quite well dead bug style.
 The IC is in there, right underneath the 390ohm resistor.
 It is connected to the DDS module directly after the filter and is being run off a 9V supply.
 With 245.5mV P-P in, it provides 1.25V P-P out into 50ohms.
 And just to show that this is a "working" workbench, here is a pic of the prototype hooked up in the only piece of clear space on the bench.
 A PIN Diode Attenuator has also been prototyped, but it needs some tweeks to fine tune it.
 (Click picture for larger view.
-Use browser "Back" button to return to this page.)
+Opens in new window.)